kamailio/kamailio-wiki/docs/cookbooks/5.4.x/core.md

 ### tcp_wq_blk_size

 Block size used for tcp async writes.
 It should be big enough to hold a few datagrams.
-If it's smaller then a datagram (in fact a tcp write()) size, it will be rounded up.
+If it's smaller than a datagram (in fact a tcp write()) size, it will be rounded up.
 It has no influenced on the number of datagrams queued (for that see tcp_conn_wq_max or tcp_wq_max).
 It has mostly debugging and testing value (can be ignored).